Species Introduction

 Acclimation Process

-Introducing your new Red-Bellied Piranha to their new home requires a careful acclimation process to minimize stress and ensure a smooth transition.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15 minutes to equalize the temperature.
-Afterward, gradually mix small amounts of aquarium water into the bag over the next hour to help the fish adjust to the water parameters.
-Once acclimated, gently release the Piranha into the tank, avoiding sudden movements that could startle them.
-Monitoring their behavior for the first few days is essential, as they may need time to adjust to their new environment.
+Introducing new Red-Bellied Piranhas to your aquarium requires a careful acclimation process to minimize stress.
+Begin by floating the sealed bag containing the fish in the tank for about 15-20 minutes to equalize the temperature.
+After that, gradually mix small amounts of tank water into the bag every 5 minutes for about an hour.
+This process helps the fish adjust to the new water parameters.
+Finally, gently release the fish into the tank, avoiding the introduction of bag water, which may contain harmful substances.

 Long-term Care